CarletonU-COMP2406-W2013/QuakeLake/README.md

 Start a mongodb instance.

+Install the dependencies in the directory of package.json by running:
+`npm install`

 Start the server by running:
 `node app.js`

 Everything should then work as expected.